junxit/us-congress-bills-110/metadata.md

 - 2008-04-16 — Referred to the Committee on Agriculture, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-04-16 — Referred to the Committee on Agriculture, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-04-16 — Referred to the Committee on Agriculture, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-04-17 — Cleared for White House.
+- 2008-04-17 — Message on Senate action sent to the House.
+- 2008-04-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3105)
+- 2008-04-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3105)
+- 2008-04-17 — Presented to President.
+- 2008-04-17 — Presented to President.